Gary-Bergman/Good-README-Generator/goodReadMe.md

   ## Usage

-  Run `node index.js` in command line.

   ## License

-  This project did not use a license.
+  This project is licensed under the MIT license.

   ## Contributing

-  Make a pull request.

   ## Tests

   To run tests, run the following command:

     npm test

   ## Questions

-  If you have any questions about this repo, open an issue or contact me directly at [garybergman00@gmail.com](mailto:garybergman00@gmail.com).
-You can find more of my work at [Gary Bergman](https://github.com/Gary Bergman).
+  If you have any questions about this repo, open an issue or contact me directly at [](mailto:).
+You can find more of my work at [](https://github.com/).